 2. All pupils in receipt of free school meals from Sunday 1st April 2018 will, assuming they are still in education, be entitled to receive a free school meal until universal credit is fully rolled out in 2022, and then until the end of their phase of education.
 Those already in receipt of a free school meal will continue to receive a free school meal.

 School Nursing Team

 Please see the attached poster that details the services that can be provided by the School Nursing Team.
-For further information please contact our Assistant Head & SENCo, Tracey Lockwood on the main school number or email address.
+For further information please contact our Deputy Head & SENCo, Tracey Lockwood on the main school number or email address.